Origins of Mascarons

 - Designed by Iohann Edel in Neo-renaisance style, German-origin architect who studied in Moscow,

-- Built as a residence for Oil Baran, Dmitry Mitrofanov.
+- Built as a residence for Oil Baron, Dmitry Mitrofanov.

 Mitrofanov’s Residence is one the most decorated architectures of the Baku Oil Boom Era.
 Influence of French neo-renaissance movement is recognizable and all greek order styles has been generously applied.
 Mascarons were also widely utilized for purpuse of decoration.
 The most decorated is the central entry to the residence.

 Wide range of mascarons are used.
 Antique Gods, Greek mythological Satyrs, Greenman, lion head figures and grotesques.
 See few of them below.

 Opera and Ballet Theatre